wolfSSL/wolfssl/IDE/Espressif/ESP-IDF/README.md

     Uncomment out #define WOLFSSL_ESPWROOM32 in /path/to/wolfssl/wolfssl/wolfcrypt/settings.h

 ## Configuration
- 1. The *user_settings.h* for each example can be found in /path/to/examples/protocols/wolfssl_xxx/main/include/user_settings.h
+ 1. The *user_settings.h* can be found in /path/to/esp-idf/components/wolfssl/include/user_settings.h

 ## Build examples
  1. See README in each example folder